krishnakadiyala/NPAcourse/slides/data/M03_Network_APIs.md

 # Postman

-* Google Chrome application that provides a user intuitive GUI application to interact with HTTP-based APIs.
+* User intuitive GUI application to interact with HTTP-based APIs.
 * Primarily Used for testing and learning
 * You can create a job collection